static-frame/static-frame/doc/source/articles/reset_index.rst

 This article is part of a series exploring the features and design of StaticFrame, a Python package that offers data structures similar to the Pandas DataFrame and Series, but with an immutable data model.

 This article demonstrates how StaticFrame exposes functionality for creating the most boring index object: the auto-incremented integer index (AIII).
+An AIII makes an axis selectable with integers, just as a NumPy array; it makes ``loc`` selection equivalent to ``iloc`` selection; and it is closely related to "auto increment" integer columns found in databases, such as in MySQL (the ``AUTO_INCREMENT`` keyword), SQLite (the ``AUTOINCREMENT`` keyword), or PostgreSQL (the ``SERIAL`` pseudo-type).

 While index objects that provide scrutable labels into data are a key feature of libraries like Pandas and StaticFrame, there are many situations where the simple, inscrutable AIII is needed, such as when data does not have a meaningful index, or in concatenation of data with redundant indices.
 Offering convenient and consistent approaches to creating these indices supports creating more maintainable code.

 All examples use StaticFrame 0.3.9 or later (https://pypi.org/project/static-frame) and import with the following convention: